-Part bar, part restaurant, and part theater, this lively venue is often crammed with local families and couples.
+Part bar, part restaurant, and part theater, this lively venue is often crammed with locals.
 There's an ample dance floor and a free, supervised children's play area—you can also buy ceramic figures for them to paint while you dance.
-There's a full menu of tasty Yucatecan dishes like papadzules (hard-boiled eggs wrapped in warm tortillas and covered with a thick pumpkin-seed sauce) and sopa de lima.
+The full menu includes tasty Yucatecan dishes like papadzules (hard-boiled eggs wrapped in warm tortillas and covered with a thick pumpkin-seed sauce).
 Free appetizers, which are actually just smaller portions of the dishes on the

 menu, come with your beer.
-From 2 to 6:30 pm there's live salsa, cumbia, and other Latino tunes.
+From 2 to 6:30 pm you'll hear live salsa, cumbia, and other Latino tunes.
 The attached sports bar offers 2-for-1 beers Monday through Friday.
 At 7:30 most families disappear, and singles and couples arrive to watch whatever football or boxing match is on TV.
 This place is known to get lively, loud, and hot.